 Mrs. Eshelbrenner and Ms. Simpson teach third grade.
 Each classroom teacher leads the instruction in academic subjects in her classroom.
 Reading and math specialists may also work with individuals or small groups of students when needed.

 The third grade reading program uses a combination of phonetic-based instruction and a sight word program.
 Reading is taught in a whole-group, small group or one-to-one setting.
 Phonics is taught through the Lindamood-Bell program and the SPIRE program.
 The SRA basic reading series, Scott-Foresman My Sidewalks on Reading Street, and novel studies are used in reading instruction.
 Third grade is the year when the students begin to make the transition from learning to read into reading to learn.
 All students receive reading fluency training with a reading specialist.

 Third graders apply the writing process to many assignments throughout the year using the Self-Regulated Strategy Development (SRSD) writing program.
-They are responsible for research projects as well as shorter writing assignments.
+They are responsible for completing a biography project as well as shorter writing assignments.
 Some of these assignments include letter writing, postcards, book reports, poetry, short stories, descriptive paragraphs, narrative writing, informational writing, and other creative writing projects.
 Students will enjoy daily journal writing.
 They learn the importance of different types of writing.
 Writing skills are developed across the curriculum.

 The third graders develop their vocabulary skills using the Word a Day program by Evan Moor.
 The Sitton Spelling Program is used for spelling instruction.
 This program ensures a student’s discovery of spelling skills and concepts through word collection and analysis.
 It also develops a student’s spelling mastery of high frequency writing words with the help of formative assessment.
-Each student works on an individualized list of words.

 Third graders will be introduced to cursive writing through the Handwriting Without Tears program.